tagazok/my-workshops/custom-vision/tutorial.md

 ![GitHub template](media/githubtemplate.png)

 You will be redirected to the repository creation page.
-Just enter a name for your new repository and click on `Create repository from template`.
+Just enter `customvision-workshop` as name for your new repository and click on `Create repository from template`.

 <div class="box assignment">
 Create the repository from the GitHub Template and clone it on your computer.